nitindhawan/gdt-christmas-save/BRIEF.md

 ---

-## Audio (Optional for MVP)
+## Audio

-- Soft background Christmas music (can be toggled)
+- Soft background Christmas music (can be toggled via Settings)
-- Subtle tile click sounds
+- Subtle tile click sounds (can be toggled via Settings)
+- Haptic feedback/vibrations (can be toggled via Settings)
 - Victory jingle on level complete

 ---